LuisSucuc/pacifiko_store/README.md

 # SQL Test

-SQL scripts were created for PosgreSQL.
+SQL scripts were created for PostgreSQL.
 These can be imported and executed in a database manager.

 ----